 3. If, at the end of the postponement period, the borrower does not qualify for cancellation or deferment, the postponed payments are due.

-H. The borrower must be given written notice of intent to accelerate at least thirty (30) days in advance.
+H. Acceleration.
+The borrower must be given written notice of intent to accelerate at least thirty (30) days in advance.
 This can be included in the final demand letter.

 I. Federal Loans Not Written Off.
 Annual collection efforts should be pursued for federal loans that are not able to be written off or turned over to the U.S. Department of Education.